Harika-SVL/Jenkins/notes.md

 #### Exercise

-* Figure out a plugin to chnage Build id
+* Figure out a plugin to change Build_id
-* Create a folder in /tmp of your node with project name
+* Create a folder in '/tmp' of your node with project name
 ```
 /tmp/gameoflife
 ```